Keck-DataReductionPipelines/KPF-Pipeline/docs/source/api/pipeline/kpfpipe.rst

 Overview:
 ---------

-    The KPFPipeline is a mechanism conforming to the Pipeline definitions of the William O. Keck Observatories' Keck Data Reduction Pipeline Framework (KeckDRPFramework).
+    The KPFPipeline is a mechanism conforming to the Pipeline definitions of the W.M.
+Keck Observatories' Keck Data Reduction Pipeline Framework (KeckDRPFramework).
 However, it uses the Framework mechanisms in a novel way to provide needed additional flexibility through the use of "recipes".
 In the Framework, the focus is to enqueue and run a sequence of data reduction "primitives".